Ghascar34/Ghascar34/README.md

 ## ⏲ What i am doing now:
 I'm developing a project for a few local companies.<br>
-I'm developing an app with my team <br>
+I'm developing a website + application for an online game <br>
 I also work as a Freelancer.

 <br/>